Program Details

 Apartment

-It is typical for 6–8 students to share apartments, which include single or double bedrooms, bathrooms, and laundry.
+For the Summer term, you will share an apartment with 6–8 other students.
+Apartments which include single or double bedrooms, bathrooms, and laundry.
 Meals are not included, but each apartment has a full kitchen.
 Roommate requests will be considered, but not guaranteed.
+Available for the Summer 2025 term.

 Excursions